Relite Finance (RELI) Reaches Market Cap of $0.00

-Relite Finance (RELI) traded 95.5% lower against the dollar during the one day period ending at 9:00 AM ET on August 12th.
-One Relite Finance coin can now be purchased for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-Relite Finance has a total market cap of $0.00 and approximately $167.00 worth of Relite Finance was traded on exchanges in the last day.
-In the last week, Relite Finance has traded 100% lower against the dollar.
+Relite Finance (RELI) traded down 95.5% against the dollar during the twenty-four hour period ending at 8:00 AM ET on August 18th.
+One Relite Finance coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on exchanges.
+In the last week, Relite Finance has traded down 100% against the dollar.
+Relite Finance has a market cap of $0.00 and $167.00 worth of Relite Finance was traded on exchanges in the last 24 hours.

 - JUMPN (JST) traded down 54% against the dollar and now trades at $5.46 or 0.00018651 BTC.